-For each video sequence, four rate points are considered.
-The set of QPs for the texture is sequence dependent, to target the 5 to 50 Mbps bitrate range.
-The set of texture QPs is supplied in Table 4.
-To each texture QP corresponds one single geometry QP.
+For each video sequence, four rate points RP1 ...
+RP4 are considered with fixed QP values.
+The set of QPs for the texture is sequence dependent and targets a 5 to 50 Mbps bitrate range while avoiding saturation.
+Each texture QP corresponds to a single geometry QP.
 The mapping from texture QP (q) to geometry QP (q') is the same for all sequences, and is given by: